zaphosting/docs/docs/satisfactory-addmods.md

 ## Server starten

 After the mods have been uploaded, the server can simply be started via the web interface.
-Afterwards, the server can be joined as described in these instructions: https://zap-hosting.com/guides/docs/en/satisfactory_connect/
+The server should now be joinable which you can learn more via the [Connect to Server](satisfactory-connect.md) guide.